 “Just be consistent,” White advises.
 “Every day I’m learning how to build a great legacy for my children.”

-It is not uncommon for communities of color to feel ignored or misunderstood by companies in their approaches to marketing.
+It is not uncommon for communities of color to feel ignored or misunderstood by companies in their marketing approaches.
 Taneisha Jackson Warner, founder and CEO of Egami Consulting Group, solves this by connecting corporate brands to the urban consumer.

-By spearheading strategic alliances and directing various programs and events, Warner has helped companies such as Yum!
+By spearheading strategic alliances and directing various programs and events, Warner has helped big-name companies like Yum!
 Brands (which operates KFC), Heineken, Hennessy, Dasani, Bounty, and Western Union connect with their desired market.

 In addition to her business, Warner is the author of The Big Stretch, empowering readers to crush their goals in 90 days.